dangerousl/dangerousl.github.io/content/2020-05-22-first-post.md

  If you can eat your food, while everybody loses theirs, you straight, homie!
 {% end %}

-Now, if you use a markdown preview.
-It's going to look hideous.
+Now, if you use a markdown preview, it's going to look hideous.

 <img src="/images/ugly522.PNG" alt="so ugly"
 width="500"/>